Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dlife/TASKS.md

 Last three years data on unemployment for managers was 15%, 17% and 14% for managers; 6%, 6%, 5% for engineers; and 23%, 27%, and 25% for operators.
 Last three years, the need for workers on average and per firm was 4, 6, 5 for managers; 13, 12, 13 for engineers; and 7, 7, 9 for operators.
 Using this information, predict how many workers your company will need in one year from now for each of its 3 occupations if unemployment is predicted to be 10% for managers, 4% for engineers, and 20% for operators.

 Last but not least, for each occupation, compare your predictions to anticipate mismatches.

+The forecast for the firms demand for workers

+We have predicted that the need for workers would be 4 managers, 12 engineers and 7 operators in a year from now.
+This corresponds to the firm 3Dlife demand for workers.
+In order to detect mismatches we will compare the predicted available workers with the predicted need workers.
 ***

 ## Task 5